-Certain configuration changes take effect only when negotiating subsequent SAs.
+Certain configuration changes take effect only during the negotiation of subsequent SAs.
 If you want the new settings to take effect immediately, clear the existing SAs to reestablish them with the changed configuration.
-If the security appliance is actively processing IPsec traffic, it is desirable to clear only the portion of the SA database that the configuration changes would affect.
+If the security appliance is actively processing IPsec traffic, clear only the portion of the SA database that the configuration changes affect.
 Reserve clearing the full SA database for large-scale changes, or when the security appliance is processing a small amount of IPsec traffic.

-Table 23-6 lists commands you can enter to clear and reinitialize IPsec SAs.
+Table 24-6 lists commands you can enter to clear and reinitialize IPsec SAs.

-Table 23-6 Commands to Clear and Reinitialize IPsec SAs
+Table 24-6 Commands to Clear and Reinitialize IPsec SAs